 S. 1197 also differs from H.R.
-3402 by including a section titled "Access to Justice for Youth," which would require the Attorney General through VAWO to make two-year grants to eligible entities16 to encourage cross training and collaborations between the courts, domestic violence and sexual assault service providers, and other similar groups working with law enforcement agencies to create and implement policies, practices, and procedures to protect and provide more widespread and effective service for 12- to 24-year-old victims of dating and domestic violence, sexual assault, and stalking.
-The measure would authorize \$5 million to be appropriated for each of fiscal years 2006-2010 for such grants.
+3402 by including a section entitled, "Access to Justice for Youth," that would require the Attorney General through VAWO to make two-year grants to eligible entities16 to encourage cross training and collaborations between the courts, domestic violence and sexual assault service providers, and other similar groups working with law enforcement agencies to create and implement policies, practices, and procedures to protect and provide more widespread and effective service for 12- to 24-year-old victims of dating and domestic violence, sexual assault, and stalking.
+The measure would authorize \$5 million to be appropriated for each of fiscal years 2006 through 2010 for such grants.

 S. 1197 would amend Section 826 of the Higher Education Amendments of 1998 (20 U.S.C.
-1152) regarding grants to combat violent crimes against women on campus by adding new language directing the Attorney General, through VAWO, to make grants to individual higher education institutions in amounts of not more than \$500,000, and not more than \$1 million for consortia of such institutions.
+1152) regarding grants to combat violent crimes against women on campus by adding new language directing the Attorney General, through VAWO, to make three-year grants to individual higher education institutions in amounts of not more than \$500,000, and not more than \$1 million for consortia of such institutions.
 In contrast, H.R.
-3402 would not amend the Higher Education Amendments, but would direct the Attorney General to award three-year competitive grants through VAWO in amounts, as in S. 1197, of not more than \$500,000, and not more than \$1 million for consortia of such institutions.
-Also, H.R.
-3402 states that no higher education institution will be eligible for a grant unless it complies with requirements under the Higher Education Act of 1965, Section 485(f) (20 U.S.C.
-1092(f), related to mandatory reporting of campus security policy and crime statistics.
-Up to \$200,000 of total appropriated grant funds for fiscal years 2006 through 2010 may be used for technical assistance to comply with these mandatory reporting requirements.
-Furthermore, H.R.
-3402 would require each higher education institution grantee to submit a report to the Attorney General about activities conducted with grant funds.
-If such an institution fails to submit such a report, the Attorney General is required to suspend grant funding for that higher education institution.
-The House measure requires the Attorney General to submit a report to Congress for the period of two fiscal years at any time that grants are made, no later than 30 days after the end of each even-numbered fiscal year.
-S. 1197 has no similar requirements.
-Both proposals would authorize \$15 million for each fiscal year from 2006-2010 for such grants.
+3402 would not amend the Higher Education Amendments, but would direct the Attorney General to award three-year competitive grants through VAWO in amounts, as stated in S. 1197, of not more than \$500,000, and not more than \$1 million for consortia of such institutions.
+Both proposals would authorize \$15 million for each fiscal year from 2006 to 2010 for such grants.